Gepetto/robotpkg/README.txt

 exactly in the order given here.
 The order and grouping of the variables is mostly historical and has no further meaning.

+PKGREVISION
+    Defines the robotpkg revision number of the package.
+This should not be set for a new package.
+See Section 3.2.1 for details.
 MASTER_SITES
     In simple cases, MASTER_SITES defines all URLs from where the distfile, whose name is derived from the DISTNAME variable, is fetched.